Kevinolm10/Fitness-zone/README.md

 - Inspiration for background hover effect in nav and footer came from love running project.
 - Inpiration for the code form came from code institute.
 - An inspiration for some css code came from [Kevin Powell] (https://www.youtube/user/kepow0b)
+- Used code institute fullstack developer course to go back and relearn ways to code.
+- https://www.w3schools.com/ was used to get help with coding

 + #### Media